 '''

-container yang-hash {

-config false;

-description

-"Contains information on the YANG Hash values used by

-the server.";

 list rehash {

 key hash;

 description

 "Each entry describes an re-hash mapping in use by

 the server.";

 leaf hash {

 type uint32;

 description

 "The hash value that has a collision.
 This hash value

 cannot be used on the server.
 The rehashed

 value for each affected object must be used instead.";

 }

 list object {

 min-elements 2;

 description

 "Each entry identifies one of the objects involved in the

 hash collision and contains the rehash information for

 that object.";

 leaf module {

 type string;

 mandatory true;

 description

-"The module name for this object.";
+"The module name identifying the module namespace

+for this object.";

 }

 leaf newhash {

 type uint32;

 mandatory true;

 description

-"The new hash value for this object.";
+"The new hash value for this object.
+The rehash bit is

+not set in this value.";

 }

-leaf pathlen {
+leaf path {

-type uint32;
+type string;

 description

-"The length of the path expression of the object with
+"The object path identifier string used in the original

-this hash value.
-This object MUST be included
+YANG hash calculation.
+This object MUST be included for

-for any objects in the rehash entry with the
+any objects in the rehash entry with the same 'module'

+value.";

+}

+}

+}

 '''